 Seth Madnick (13:20):

 Well, what you run into is that if there, and that goes to the balance sheet or financial strength of a parent, it's a very good point.
-What if you have a claim on one line of coverage, I have an adverse scenario, and that really diminishes your capitalization or your surplus, if you would available for other lines of coverage?
-So when we do the feasibility studies, we look at the adverse scenario and there has to be a commitment by management, very right on your point, Steve is that without that management commitment, to putting new capital in the captive, you're gonna be short of money to pay your clients.
+What if you have a claim on one line of coverage, I have an adverse scenario, and that really diminishes your capitalization or your surplus, if you would, available for other lines of coverage.
+So, when we do the feasibility studies, we look at the adverse scenario and there has to be a commitment by management, very right on your point, Steve is that without that management commitment, to put new capital in the captive, you're going to be short of money to pay your clients.
 So that becomes if you're writing directly with the cap if it's a direct risk.
 And one of the changes that Delaware brought, we were talking about is that the captive can now write this coverage directly.
-But if you're placing that coverage and partnership with a risk-sharing and standard market insurance companies, those companies will want to see collateral or some type of credit letter credit or trust funds to make sure that there's enough money and try to credit margin to pay those claims for the captive runs short.
+But if you're placing that coverage and partnership with a risk-sharing and standard market insurance companies, those companies will want to see collateral or some type of credit letter credit or trust funds to make sure that there's enough money and try to credit margin to pay those claims should the captive run short.

 Brian Dunphy (14:20):